neural-bandits/calvera/docs/examples.md

 ### Neural Thompson Sampling

-Neural Thompson Sampling (NeuralTS) extends Thompson Sampling to neural networks by using a Bayesian linear approximation in the final layer.
+Neural Thompson Sampling (NeuralTS) uses deep neural networks for both exploration and exploitation by sampling rewards from a posterior distribution based on the network's uncertainty.

 Here's how to use it: